 Now we come to most people's least favorite part of networking events – walking into a roomful of strangers and making small talk.
 Yes, it can be intimidating, but try to remember that a lot of people feel exactly the same way.
 Take a minute to collect your thoughts, and walk up to the first person you want to meet and start talking.

-"Remember that you already have one thing in common with every person in the room," says Dawson.
+"Remember that you already have one thing in common with every person in the room," Dawson says.
 "You are all attending the same event, so this is a safe, easy starting point for a conversation.
 Simply ask them a question along the lines of, 'How did you hear about this event?'"

 You can also be strategic about who you approach.

-"Seek out someone else who looks like they are solo," says Page.
+"Seek out someone else who looks like they are solo," Page says.
 "It's less intimidating to approach one person than insert yourself into a group conversation."

 5. Learn to Listen – It's Key to Sales